jnihal/gpdb7-docker-compose/README.md

 2. `$PWD` (the path to the top-level dir of this repository)
 Note: You have to run `docker-compose` in the top-level dir anyways so `$PWD` should always be correct.

+3. `$GPDB_RPM` (the path to the GPDB RPM directory)
+Note: This is optional and required only if you want to install GPDB using an RPM instead of compiling it from source

 ## Run docker compose